Sunny752005/Sunny752005-intern-repo/docs-coding-task/unit_tests.md

 What did you find challenging when writing your first Jest test?
 - I innitially struggled with how Jest's syntac works and how I am supposed to structure the test, and I also had to make sure that the function was exported correctly.
 However when I understood how to write the expect() statements it bacame a bit more simpler.

+//////////Implementing Internationalization with i18next////////////////

+What challenges did you face while setting up i18next?
+- They key challenge I faced was when the file path for i18n was inaccurate and it was causing an error over and over again and I was unable to figure out the issue.
+Analysing the directory structure and then using the relative path ultimatly I was able to figure out the issue and fix it.

+Why is it important to use a library like i18next instead of manually handling translations?
+- The use of the i18next library simplifies the process for translation, specifically for apps.
+It consists of features such as language detechtion and namespace suppoer and fallback which would be extreamly dificult and subject to errors is I were to implement them manually.

+How would you handle dynamic content (e.g., user-generated text) in a multilingual app?
+- I would not translate user-generated content automatically.
+I would instead store it and display it in the language it was inputeded.
+If translation were neccesary, I would use external APIs such as google translate and clearly display that the content was auto translated to mitigate any consusion.